 Packing Foam

 We accept clean, dry, white polystyrene packing material.
-All packing material should be free of cardboard, tape, labels and stickers.
+All packing material should be free of moisture, dirt, cardboard, tape, labels, stickers, etc.

 Avoid breaking the material into smaller pieces.
 Excessively broken apart material may be rejected due to handling requirements and potential contamination.
 Keep pieces whole if possible.